frida/cryptoshark/README.md

 Run the `bootstrap` script and then open `cryptoshark.pro` in Qt Creator.

-### Building agent.js
+### Building agent.qjs

-This is the blob of JavaScript that Cryptoshark injects into target processes.
+This is the bytecode representation of the JavaScript that Cryptoshark injects into target processes.

 For a one-off build: